Liverpool City Council

 land.
 By the time the public is aware that public open space is to be

-commercially developed it is often too late to effectively object as lawful planning
+commercially developed it is often too late to object if lawful planning

 permission has already been consented.
-Hopefully the new Localism
+People have the right to object

 Most all privatisation schemes attract little interest in the press and